 The Newsletter for the DC Film Society

-Last updated on March 1, 2017.
+Last updated on June 1, 2017.

 The Cinema Lounge, a film discussion group, meets the third Monday of every month (unless otherwise noted) at 7:00pm at Teaism in Penn Quarter, 400 8th St., NW in Washington, DC (closest Metro stop is Archives, also near Metro Center and Gallery Place).
 NOTE: We will meet in the downstairs area.
 You do not need to be a member of the Washington DC Film Society to attend.
 Cinema Lounge is moderated by Adam Spector, author of the DC Film Society's Adam's Rib column.